sdanzan/feedistiller/README.md

 - More filtering options
 - More authentication options
-- Asynchronous parsing for big feeds (with 1000s of items)
 - Persistency
-- tests (currenlty tests are done in the REPL against a few feeds and are not committed in the repo)
+- Public tests (currently tests are done in the REPL against a few feeds and are not committed in the repo)
-- **Note:** escript.build does not currently work due to the way `tzdata` handles its embedded data (see: https://github.com/bitwalker/timex/issues/86).
-You must use the `feedistiller.exs` script instead.

-`Feedistiller` makes use of `HTTPoison`, `FeederEx` and `Timex`.

 ## Installation